Kopitiam Cup & Saucer - 1 Set

 Saucer | Diameter: 14.75cm Height: 3.25cm

-As these cups and saucers are still made using traditional methods, imperfections in the casting, smudges in the glaze or stamping of the print may be present.
+As these *stoneware cups and saucers are still produced, using traditional methods, imperfections in the casting, smudges in the glaze or stamping of the print may be present.
 This item is only available for shipping within Australia and will not qualify for free postage.
 Shipping charges will apply at checkout.
+For international shipping, please email us for shipping rates.